 - Keep a collar on your dog with your updated contact information at all time.
 In the event of a fire, if your dog gets lost, someone can easily contact you based on the tag.

 - Taking your dog to a familiar area when evacuating should be part of your family crisis plan that you put together in advance.
-(More crisis plan tips can be found at the National Fire Protection Agency’s website.)
+(Download “How to Make a Home Fire Escape Plan” from the National Fire Protection Agency.)

 - Keep a sticker in your home’s window that calls out the number of humans and pets in your household so firefighters know who may be inside in the event of a fire.

 - If you use space heaters, don’t let your dogs get in the habit of snuggling up to them as they are a fire hazard.
 Space heaters should be three feet away from anything that can burn.